 Putumayo River, Colombia.
 2018

-Through this practice-based research I examine epistemic shifts around territorial governance and forms of aesthetic inquiry of spatial-thinking through the lens of indigenous governance, postcolonial thinking and participatory arts as a means of co-presence and co-production of knoelwdges.
-Therefore, this study focuses on eco-social landscapes existing on a vertical axis, where depth (minerals and resource extraction, subsoils, hydrologies, etc), terrain (sites for interactions between human and non-human agents, knowledges and emerging forms of public assembly), and finally altitude (moving airborne particles, airspace, satellites, etc).
-This vertical study of the landscape, ultimately renders a cosmopolitical dimension of the planet that encompasses new coexisting spaces, hybrid spatial logics and other forms of knowledge production, new approaches to aesthetic thinking and even the potential for renewed artistic languages and pedagogies.
+Through this practice-based research I examine 1) epistemic shifts around territorial governance and 2) forms of spatial-thinking through the lens of indigenous governance, postcolonial thinking and participatory arts as a means for co-presence and co-production of knowledge.
+This study focuses on eco-social landscapes existing on a vertical axis, where depth (minerals and resource extraction, subsoils, hydrologies, etc), terrain (sites for interactions between human and non-human agents, knowledges and emerging forms of public assembly), and finally altitude (moving airborne particles, airspace, satellites, etc) reveal power relations that redefine territorial boundaries and interdependency.
+This vertical study of the landscape, ultimately renders a cosmopolitical dimension of the territory that encompasses new coexisting spaces, hybrid spatial logics and other forms of knowledge production, new approaches to aesthetic thinking and even the potential for renewed artistic languages and pedagogies.

 What we know / What we aim to know: